 Wisconsin Model Early Learning Standards (WMELS)

-These standards have been developed by the Wisconsin state departments of Public Instruction, Children and Families, and Health Services.
-These standards reflect the shared values and commitments of the citizens of Wisconsin to prepare young children for success in school.
+The Wisconsin Model Early Learning Standards have been developed by the Wisconsin state departments of Public Instruction, Children and Families, and Health Services.
+They reflect shared values and commitments of the citizens of Wisconsin to prepare young children for success in school.